Latest News & Current Events

-The formal NOTICE OF ELECTION (click on Notice) has been published today (15th March 2017) on Parish Notice Boards, nominations have to be submitted to WC by HAND by 4pm on 4th April 2017.
-Election Day is 4th May 2017.
+The formal NOTICE OF ELECTION (click on Notice) was published on 15th March 2017 on Parish Notice Boards.
+Election Day is Thursday 4th May 2017. ?

 ?NEW PATH TO CEMETERY FROM THE CROFT - a new fenced path has been completed giving direct access to the cemetery from The Croft without having to go through the allotments.
 The existing gate to the allotments by the cremation plots has been sealed off and new signage has been erected.
 The public are no longer permitted to enter the allotment grounds which is private land owned by the Parish Council.
 My (Clerk to the Council) thanks go to the allotment holder’s working party who at my request cleared a good deal of the rubbish that had accumulated across the site of the new path in preparation for contracted works.?

 (Updated 24th February 2017)